 It usually takes about 10 minutes to cook chicken all the way through and get the desired golden-brown color.
-If you want a super crunchy skin, keep them in a little longer, but keep an eye on them so they don’t burn!
+If you want super crunchy skin, keep it in a little longer, but keep an eye on it so it doesn’t burn!
 To protect everything you own from becoming covered in grease, get a splatter screen.

 What about a chili seasoning for your next batch of chicken wings?
 Learn how to dry whole chilis to store in your spice cupboard.

 Wait a little while for the chicken to cool and season with salt before digging in!
 Dip your wings in hot sauce, ranch, or enjoy the fried, crunchy goodness plain.
 You really can’t go wrong!
 Remember, wings are not just made for flying… they are also made for frying.

 Check out McIlhenny’s Tabasco Brand Buffalo Style Hot Sauce (2 Pack) at Amazon

 You may not realize it, but the clean-up is a huge deal when it comes to making your next batch of wings.
 And the reason for this is simple.
 Dirty oil makes nasty wings with a bitter burnt taste.

 Of course, you could buy a new bottle of oil each time you make wings, but this is a cost-ineffective way of cooking.
 And here at thekitchenprofessor.com, we are all about cost-efficiency.
 Instead, filter the oil you use after each use.